Knox Automobile Company

 The Knox Automobile Company was a manufacturer of automobiles in Springfield, Massachusetts, United States, between 1900 and 1914.
 Knox also built trucks and farm tractors until 1924.
-They are notable for building the very first modern fire engine in 1905.
+They are notable for building the very first modern fire engine in 1905, and the first American vehicle with hydraulic brakes, in 1915.

 History

 Harry Austin Knox built three experimental gasoline cars at Overman Wheel Company between 1895 and 1898.
 He left Overman when they decided to build a steam car.
 Knox joined with his former employer, Elihu H. Cutler of the Elektron Company to form the Knox Automobile Company in Springfield Massachusetts in 1900.
 The Waltham Watch Company factory was purchased and Knox built 15 cars in their first year.

 The Knox Model A was a three-wheel runabout with a 5-hp one-cylinder air-cooled engine.
 In 1902 a four-wheel runabout and a 8-hp two-cylinder engine joined the model line-up.
 Early cars were called Knoxmobile with the Waterless Knox being used from 1903.
 A slogan used was "The Car That Never Drinks".
 In some models, passengers rode up front over the front axle while the driver and another passenger sat in the back over the engine.